safeledger logo

 You need to apply for visas for yourself and your employees.
 The cost includes medical tests, Emirates ID, and visa stamping.

-Step 8: Obtain Chamber Membership
+Step 8: Get Chamber Membership

-• When: After visa approval.
+• When: Post visa approval.

 • Cost: A few thousand AED.